 CAT4 is used to identify 'core' skills.
 It is a useful tool for analysing examination performance and can flag pupils over-performing or under-performing, enabling analysis of possible reasons for this.
 For English and Mathematics, the Progress Tests provide a useful further dynamic to this process.

-The sequence of examination dates varies in Year 6 to reflect their needs.
+The sequence of examination dates varies in Year 6 to reflect their needs in preparation for Entrance Examinations.